git clone https://github.com/openliberty/guide-microprofile-health.git

 You will learn how to use MicroProfile Health to report the health status of microservices and take appropriate actions based on this report.

 A service checks its own health by performing necessary self-checks and then reports its overall status by implementing the API provided by MicroProfile Health.
 A self-check can be a check on anything that the service needs, such as a dependency, a successful connection to an endpoint, a system property, a database connection, or the availability of required resources.
-MicroProfile offers checks for both liveness and readiness.
+MicroProfile offers checks for startup, liveness, and readiness.

-services, which are provided for you, and implement what is necessary to report health status by using MicroProfile Health.
+You will add startup, liveness, and readiness checks to the system and inventory services, that are provided for you, and implement what is necessary to report health status by using MicroProfile Health.

 Getting started